SilaSaran/SQL-Assignments/README.md

 Assignment 9: This assignment involves creating and invoking stored procedures for the Worker table.
 Tasks include adding new records, retrieving worker salaries, updating departments,
               counting workers in a department, and calculating average salaries by department.

+Assignment 10: The teachers table is created with fields for id, name, subject, experience, and salary, and 8 rows are inserted.
+Created a log table with fields teacher_id,Action and
+               timestamp.Triggers handle conditions for salary, logging, and experience constraints.